ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

-An `Option` is either nothing, or something.
-You can pattern match on an option to access the underlying value:
+An `Option` is either something, or nothing.
+This union is expressed succinctly with Rust enum's, which can hold values.
+You can pattern match on an option enum to access the underlying value:
 ```rust
 match x {
   None => handle_none(),